Litter is rubbish that has been left in the wrong place. It falls into two main categories:

 Litter is a problem because:

-Any rubbish (such as sweet wrappers or drinks bottles) that are not discarded in the bin is litter.
+Any rubbish (such as sweet wrappers or drinks bottles) that is not put in the bin is litter.
 Most litter in Britain is dropped from cars.
-Fast food packaging is a particular problem as it is dropped from cars in lay-bys after people have eaten their lunch or snack.
-Litter dropped on roads or verges can be washed into rivers and then out to sea, adding to the marine plastic problem.
-Other forms of plastic pollution such as bio-beads and nurdles can escape from plastic production factories, water filtration units, or be lost when transported between different sites.
+Fast food packaging is a problem as it is dropped from cars in lay-bys after people have eaten their lunch or snack.
+Litter dropped on roads or verges can be washed into rivers and then out to sea.
+Other forms of plastic pollution such as bio-beads and nurdles can escape from plastic factories, water filtering systems, or are lost when transported between places.
 Read more about bio-beads here and nurdles here.

 Every year at least 8 million tonnes of plastic enters our ocean – that’s the equivalent of two bin lorries full every minute!
 Most ocean litter (80%) ends up in the sea after being washed downstream in rivers.
 A lot of litter (over 50%) comes from just five countries in South and East Asia; China, India, Indonesia, Malaysia and the Philippines.